-Creamy Broccoli Salad with dried cranberries, bacon, almonds, red onion and celery.
+Creamy Broccoli Salad is one of our favorite dishes made with this green vegetable.
 It's easy, delicious and perfect for holiday dinners (especially when you are assigned with bringing a side dish), weekend dinners, summer BBQ and potlucks.

 You will love the creamy dressing that is not loaded with mayo but lightened up with natural sour cream and honey in place of sugar.

-How to make Broccoli Salad?
+How to make the best broccoli salad?

 Mayonnaise dressing is the classic option for a broccoli salad.
 However, it is quite simple to skip it and still make a creamy dressing.
-Use natural sour cream or Greek yogurt as they have creamy consistency and are not as thick as regular sour cream.
+Use natural sour cream or Greek yogurt as they have a creamy consistency and are not as thick as regular sour cream.
 Add lemon juice or apple cider vinegar, honey and salt and pepper.
 You can also decrease the amount of mayo to 2 tablespoons (like I did in this recipe) and use mostly natural sour cream.

 If you have leftovers of this salad (as in the dressing is mixed in with the veggies), you can keep them in the fridge for up to 2 days.
 If keeping the salad and dressing separately, it will last up to 4 days.